-For many businesses, industry events are a fundamental part of the marketing calendar.
-Attendance charges and exhibit costs can often take a significant bite out of the budget, so what is the best way to ensure that key messages are absorbed by potential customers?
+But attendance charges and exhibit costs can be high, so what’s the best way to ensure that key messages are absorbed by potential customers?
 The answer could be found in an engaging and event-tailored interactive app experience.

 The best types of app for industry event marketing

 Apps made specifically for event use differ from those you might download to your smartphone.
-These apps are usually web-based, but can be made available offline too, and are generally made to suit both large HD screens and small tablet devices.
-Built in html5, they can be hosted online and then packaged for iOS or Android, or desktop use on Mac or PC, to suit whichever technical set-up is available.
+These apps are usually web-based but can be made available offline too, and are generally made to suit both large HD screens and small tablet devices.
+Built in html5, they can be hosted online and then packaged for iOS, Android, or desktop use on Mac or PC, to suit whichever technical set-up is available.

-Containing a combination of educational and entertaining content, ‘edutainment’ apps are content-driven apps that are fun to explore.
-They often encourage users to navigate information in engaging formats such as live-action footage, 2D or 3D animation or infographics, as well as text.
-The interactivity stimulates natural curiosity, encouraging users to seek out more information that they might read on printed material.
-These apps are built to be effective whether presented or self-explored by users.
+A combination of educational and entertaining content, ‘edutainment’ apps are content driven and fun to explore, whether presented or self explored.
+They encourage users to navigate information in engaging formats such as live-action video, 2D/3D animation or infographics, as well as text.
+The interactivity stimulates natural curiosity, encouraging users to seek out more information than they might read on printed material.

-Presentational apps are similar to edutainment apps but are designed primarily for a presentation scenario.
-This app type is the most comparable to a traditional PowerPoint presentation, but with far more flexibility.
-Aside from having plenty more content type options to choose from (such as animated infographics and expandable / collapsible sections), they allow the presenter to choose from multiple paths depending on the audience.
-For example, the presenter may select a sales pitch for potential customers, or partner case studies for potential collaborators.
+Presentational apps are similar to the edutainment kind, but are designed primarily for a presentation scenario.
+This app type is the most comparable to a traditional PowerPoint presentation, but with far more flexibility and content type options to choose from, like animated infographics and expandable sections.
+There can be a choice of multiple paths depending on the audience, so the presenter may select a sales pitch for potential customers, or partner case studies for possible collaborators.

 Data collection apps

-A data collection app could be standalone or integrated into any other app type.
-Questions in the app can provide insights about customers, encourage newsletter sign-ups, or form part of other research.
-Questionnaires utilizing simple buttons and sliders are not only easier to fill in, but more appealing than a physical questionnaire.
+A data collection app includes questions that provide customer insights, encourage newsletter sign-ups, or form part of any other research!
+Questionnaires with simple buttons and sliders are not only easier to fill in, but more appealing than a physical questionnaire.
 Even if you don’t ask questions directly, useful data can be collected on how people use your app.
 This will offer valuable insights into which content your audience is most drawn to and guide your future strategy.

 Content that your audience will remember

 The beauty of interactivity is that it makes content much more memorable for potential customers.
-The ability to explore a demo or edutainment app sparks natural curiosity, making a user more likely to continue to browse the content that’s interesting them, and to retain the information there.
+The ability to explore a demo or edutainment app sparks natural curiosity, making a user more likely to continue to browse and retain information.

-Unlike physical handouts and whitepapers that require replacement after each event, apps can be adapted and continuously improved upon to make the most from the initial investment.
+Unlike physical handouts and whitepapers that need replacing after each event, apps can be adapted and continuously improved upon to make the most from your initial investment.
 The first version of an app could be quite simple, but its effectiveness at events could be the proof of concept needed to invest in expanding with even more immersive app features, such as AR or VR.